Coetan Arthur (Arthurs Quoit) Burial Chamber, St David's Head

 A pair of what might have been sidestones lie prone beside the monument.
 The inner chamber is polygonal and with some imagination you can make out traces of a round cairn surrounding the chamber.

-The Quoit is just one of numerous prehistoric sites attributed to King Arthur in folklore. according to legend, the chamber was formed when Arthur threw stones from nearby Carn Llidi.
+The Quoit is just one of many prehistoric sites attributed to King Arthur in folklore. according to legend, the chamber was formed when Arthur threw stones from nearby Carn Llidi.

 There are no signs to Coetan Arthur, which seems a real shame as it is quite an impressive monument.
 The entire headland is owned by the National Trust.